w3c/webdriver-bidi/proposals/core.md

 }
 ```

-*Notifications*
+*Events*

 Updates are sent to the client whenever a browsing context is added or removed from the tree.
-Attach notifications include the parent browsing context's ID so the client has a complete picture of the tree.
+Attach events include the parent browsing context's ID so the client has a complete picture of the tree.
 In this example, browsing context #4, is being added as a child of browsing context #1.
 Then later, browsing context #3 is being removed from the tree.

 ```json
 {